IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

   ``subtreePaths:"/AAA/BBB/NNN"``

-  where NNN is the database id of the Dataverse collection containing the desired dataset and AAA and BBB are the database IDs of the parent collections.
+  where NNN is the database ID of the Dataverse collection containing the desired dataset and AAA and BBB are the database IDs of the parent collections.

 - A query to find all the dataset by a certain author: